jarrodrose/Board-Games/README.md

 # Board Game Resources

-My github site for my board game collection
+My github pages site for my board game collection.

-Using a combination of jekyll, minima theme customisation, ChatGPT and my brain
+Using a combination of:
+- GitHub flavoured jekyll
+- minima theme 3.x with customisation
+- content from ChatGPT for some game summaries
+- my brain